H6/image-messie/README.md

 ## Contact
-For any questions or feedback, please contact [Your Contact Information].
+For any questions or feedback, please contact me.